HemantGuptaShorthillsAI/databricks-codes/README.md

 ## Databricks Codes

-This repository contains Databricks code for sample mcp testing.
+This repository contains Databricks code for mcp testing.